frob/serverless-demo/README.md

 ###Branches
 simple - example of simple login using Cognito User Pools federated - combines simple login with Cognito Identity Pools to create a federated login with access to AWS

+###Standalone jQuery Examples
+For a standalone example see standalone.js and stanalone.html in the root of this project.